IndexCoreasmjit::CodeHolder

 Attach an error handler to this CodeHolder.

-void CodeHolder::resetErrorHandler()noexcept[¶]
+void CodeHolder::reset_error_handler()noexcept[¶]

 Resets the error handler to none.

-Error CodeHolder::growBuffer(
+Error CodeHolder::grow_buffer(

 size_t n